Mieze/IntelLucy/README.md

 - Supports Wake on LAN (untested).
 - Supports VLAN (untested).
 - Support for Energy Efficient Ethernet (EEE) is planned for future releaes.
+- Compatible with AppleVTD but also works without.
-- No need for hardware modifications anymore (used to be required for Smalltree8259x.kext).
+- No need for hardware modifications anymore (used to be required for SmalltreeIntel8259x.kext).
 - The driver is published under GPLv2.

 **Current Status**
-- The driver It has been successfully tested with Catalina, Monterey, Ventura and Sonoma.
+- The driver has been successfully tested with Catalina, Monterey, Ventura and Sonoma.
+- Preformance is better than com.apple.DriverKit-AppleEthernetIXGBE.

 **Known Issues**
 - Try to avoid media with flow control enabled as it might cause repeated connection drops due to transmitter hangs and serious performance issues.